Pumpkin Seed Benefits for Acne, Better Skin, Arthritis, Kidney Stone Prevention & More

 Phytosterols supplements are available and may be beneficial when taken with a fatty meal for those who want to reduce their LDL cholesterol levels (consult your doctor if you are currently being treated for cholesterol problems or taking medication).

-For most people though, a bag of pumpkin seeds to snack on to replace other junk food snacks, may be a good way to potentially reduce LDL cholesterol, along with all the other health benefits.
+For most people though, a bag of raw pumpkin seeds to snack on to replace other junk food snacks, may be a good way to potentially reduce LDL cholesterol, along with all the other health benefits.
+I’ve written about the best pumpkin seeds I’ve found online here.

 Many other pumpkin seed benefits have being reported, such as a potentially lower risk of osteoporosis, improved bladder function and as a possible aid in the treatment of depression, due to the high levels of the amino acid tryptophan, a precursor to serotonin.

-With the level of nutrition in pumpkin seeds, it’s unsurprising that they would be so beneficial for so many different health issues.
-Next up is a more unusual health benefits though: getting rid of parasitic intestinal worms with a special pumpkin seed recipe.
+With the level of nutrients in pumpkin seeds, it’s unsurprising that they would be so beneficial for so many different health issues.
+Next up is one of the more unusual health benefits of raw pumpkin seeds though: getting rid of parasitic intestinal worms with a special pumpkin seed recipe.